v2sCollections/City-of-Dreams/README.md

 - **Notification Sounds**: muting some in-game notifications
 - **Hide Interaction Prompts**: options to hide some basic interaction prompts
 - **Widgets Remover**: a few options to hide some UI widgets
-- **Dialog Widget Resizer**: allows to scale dialog widget size, by default scale value is set to 1.0 so tweak it as you like
+- **Dialogue Widget Resizer**: allows to scale dialogue widget size, by default scale value is set to 1.0 so tweak it as you like
 - **Fix Evolution Icons**: fixes wrong icons for Power and Tech weapons used in info popups
 - **No Marker Pulse**: disables pulse animation for tracked markers
 - **Enemy Highlighting**: if enabled then the enemy highlight effect will be visible only for non-friendly NPCs under the Ping effect